mwierszycki/flexnet_systemd_service/README.md

 ```
 ## FlexNet & firewall configuration

-The correctly configured and run firewall is a critical part of the server security for most cases.
+The correctly configured and run firewall is a critical part of the server security for the most cases.
 The firewall configuration on the Linux server is not discussed here.
 However, if the firewall is activated its configuration has to be modified to enable access to the license server from other computers in the local network.

 To see the status of the firewall service use the following command:
 ```